-In FX2(FX), FX2c and FX2N(C) PLCs and in FX3G, FX3U and FX3UC PLCs using the communication port ch1, M8127 turns ON/OFF.
+In FX2(FX), FX2C and FX2N(C) PLCs and in FX3U and FX3UC PLCs using the communication port ch2, M8127 turns ON/OFF.

-In FX3G, FX3U and FX3UC PLCs using the communication port ch2, M8427 turns ON/OFF.
+In FX3U and FX3UC PLCs using the communication port ch.2, M8427 turns ON/OFF.

 Use these devices for interlock to prevent generation of two or more on-demand requests at the same time.